Funeral Etiquette

 Sending Funeral Flowers

-Traditionally, flowers are a way to represent growth, new life and movement forward.
-The natural beauty of flowers at a funeral and at the home of mourners brings a sense of warmth and comfort to the environment.
+Traditionally, flowers are a way to represent growth, new life, and movement forward.
+The natural beauty of condolence flowers at a funeral and the mourners’ home brings a sense of warmth and comfort to the environment.

-Today, flowers are not mandatory, but they are one way people express their love for the deceased and concern for members of the family.
+Today, flowers are not mandatory for funerals, but they are an appropriate way to express love for the deceased and concern for family members.
 Flowers can be ordered from a florist and delivered to the funeral home or residence.

-Funeral flowers are generally categorized by their function; here are a few of the more commonly used arrangements to avoid any confusion when ordering:
+Flowers for funerals are generally categorized by their function.
+Here are a few of the more commonly used types of arrangements:

-• Wreaths – These are circular floral arrangements, which represent eternal life.
+• Wreaths – These are circular floral arrangements that represent eternal life.

-• Floral arrangements – Any type of floral arrangement, from cut flowers to basket and container arrangements.
+• Floral arrangements – There are many types of floral arrangements, from cut flowers to basket and container arrangements.
+See examples of Sympathy Flower Arrangements.

 • Sprays – These are arrangements that allow viewing from one side only.

-• Casket sprays – These are usually organized by direct family members and sit on top of the casket.
+• Casket sprays – These are usually organized by the immediate family and sit on top of the casket.

-• Inside pieces – These are the items placed inside the casket, such as small floral sprays.
+• Inside pieces – These items, such as small floral sprays, are placed inside the casket.

 Choosing the Right Flowers

-There are no particular types of flowers or colors that should be sent at funerals or homes of the bereaved, although white lilies do represent peace and red roses are renowned for expressing love.
-There are of course many favorites, which are frequently sent, but if the deceased always loved being in the garden and had a favorite flower and color, it would obviously be very comforting for the bereaved to receive an arrangement of such flowers.
+There are no particular types of flowers or colors that should be sent at funerals or homes of the bereaved.
+There are, of course, many favorites.
+Carnations, chrysanthemums, gladioli, lilies, and roses are popular choices for funeral flower arrangements.
+White lilies represent peace, and red roses are renowned for expressing love.
+If the deceased always loved being in the garden and had a favorite flower and color, it would be very comforting for the bereaved to receive an arrangement that includes these varieties.

 Better Things to Come